Unique Design of Beautiful Berm House Increases Bush Fire Security

 Rendered Clinka blocks on the exterior of the building provide an insulated wall cladding.
 The polished concrete floor slab provides thermal mass inside the house, as does the sandstone fire surround.
 Windows on the north-facing facade are sized for optimal winter solar thermal heating and shaded from the summer sun by the solar pergola and sun shading screens.

 Aesthetic of the East Gippsland underground house design

 Peter thought that his new home would be like an ‘earth shelter home’ and ‘look like a bunker’ as he wanted his home to be safe from bushfire attack, and it is located in the highest bushfire zone.

 He was delighted in seeing his home take form and shape without looking or feeling like an underground shelter.
 He particularly liked how the building responded to the landscape, with the faceted facade adding interest and variation to the home.

 The faceted angled rectilinear floor plan provides interest to the main facade of the underground house without causing a bushfire hazarded.

 Curved perforated metal sunscreens protect against the summer sun and add gentle curves to a rectilinear facade.
 Large glass sliding doors maximise views of the surrounding panorama of nature.

 Clerestory windows above the kitchen allow north light to filter to the back of the building.
 The roof garden ties the house to the surrounding hill and landscape.

 “Visitors have remarked on the beautiful and functional design of the house”.
-Petra, Owner
+Peter, Owner, underground house, East Gippsland